rodzanto/ml-workshop/machine-learning/sagemaker-autopilot-sdk/1-lab.md

 In this lab, you will get to know **Amazon SageMaker Autopilot** by using the SDK through the following steps:
 1. Creating a new **Amazon SageMaker Studio** profile
-    >*Note: If you already have an Studio profile in your account skip to step 2 below.*
+    >*Note: If you already have an Studio profile in your account skip the onboarding step below.*
     * Onboard to Amazon SageMaker Studio with the QuickStart
     * Open Studio
 2. Working with an **Amazon SageMaker Autopilot** notebook in Studio